Spanish real: Spain – 17th and 18th centuries

 The various financial crises under King Philip II gave rise starting in 1600 to the real de vellón (made of billon, or less than half silver).
-The relative autonomy of Spain's constituent kingdoms resulted in reales of varying silver content and worth considerably less than the real nacional worth 1/8 of a dollar.
+The relative autonomy of Spain's constituent kingdoms resulted in reales of varying silver content and worth considerably less than the real nacional, worth 1/8 of a dollar.
 The monetary confusion would not be resolved until the real de vellón was fixed at 20 reales to the dollar in 1737.

-The first ordinance officially devaluing the Spanish non-colonial real came out in 1642, with the real provincial debased from 67 to 83 3/4 to a mark of silver (hence, 10 reales to the dollar).
-Actual coins worth 1/2, 1, 2, 4 and 8 reales provincial (the latter worth 4/5 of a dollar and called peso maria) were minted in 1686 and were poorly received by the public.
+The first ordinance officially devaluing the Spanish non-colonial real came out in 1642, with the real provincial debased from 67 to 83 3/4 to a mark of silver (hence, ten reales to the dollar).
+Actual coins worth a half, one, two, four and eight reales provincial (the latter worth 4/5 of a dollar and called peso maria) were minted in 1686 and were poorly received by the public.

-The same 1686 recoinage came with edicts in 1686–1687 fixing the real de vellón at one dollar = 15 2/34 reales or 512 maravedíes (or 1 dollar = 8 reales nacionales worth 64 maravedíes).
+The same 1686 recoinage came with edicts in 1686–1687 fixing the real de vellón at one dollar = 15 2/34 reales or 512 maravedíes (or 1 dollar = 8 reales nacionales, worth 64 maravedíes).
 The ineffectiveness of these edicts meant that existing reales de vellón were worth even less than 15 2/34 of a dollar (0.0664 dollars).

 The confusion to the monetary situation would not be resolved until 1737 in various stages, namely: